 - 5.27 Although a detailed agricultural land classification assessment has not been undertaken for most of the PTNP area, it is noted in the predictive land quality assessment that the undeveloped areas surrounding the existing built-up areas of Peacehaven and Telscombe (and East Saltdean) have a relatively high likelihood (greater than 60%) of containing best and most versatile (BMV) agricultural land.
-As the Regulation 14 version of the PTNP does not contain any site allocations for development, it is not likely that the PTNP (in its current form) would result in the loss of any areas of productive agricultural land. - 5.28 The PTNP also has a strong focus on encouraging development within the existing settlement boundaries (see Policies TOWN1 2), unlocking potential opportunity areas such as Peacehaven town centre, including the Meridian Centre, which is also supported through local policy provisions.
+As the submission version of the PTNP does not contain any site allocations for development, it is not likely that the PTNP (in its current form) would result in the loss of any areas of productive agricultural land.
+Additionally, Policy PT10 (Reusing the Existing) supports the reuse of brownfield land, which will encourage the most efficient use of land within the Neighbourhood Plan area. - 5.28 The PTNP also has a strong focus on encouraging development within the existing settlement boundaries (see Policies PT37 PT38), unlocking potential opportunity areas such as Peacehaven town centre, including the Meridian Centre, which is also supported through local policy provisions.
 Several policies also seek to protect key features of landscape and biodiversity interest and promote green space and open space.
-Key policies in this regard include Policy EN1 (Protection of Greenspaces within the Neighbourhood), Policy EN2 (Amenity and Green Spaces), Policy EN4 (Protection of Biodiversity and Habitats) and Policy EN5 (Urban Greening).
+Key policies in this regard include Policy PT14 (Protection of Green Spaces within the Neighbourhood), Policy PT15 (Amenity and Green Spaces), Policy PT17 (Protection of Biodiversity and Habitats) and Policy PT19 (Urban Greening).
 While these policies do not specifically seek to address land, soil and water resources, the policies will indirectly help promote and protect these resources, including the promotion of high-quality green networks in the Neighbourhood Plan area and the protection and enhancement of key landscape features.
-This will help support the capacity of the landscape and villagescape to regulate soil and water quality. - 5.29 Concerning the protection of water resources, Policy EN6 (Drainage Management) affirms that new development areas should not increase the risk of surface water run-off.
+This will help support the capacity of the landscape and villagescape to regulate soil and water quality. - 5.29 Concerning the protection of water resources, Policy PT20 (Drainage Management) affirms that new development areas should not increase the risk of surface water run-off.
 The policy also outlines that no development in sensitive locations (i.e. adjacent or close to the cliff-edge) shall commence until full details of the proposed drainage schemes for surface and foul water have been submitted to and approved by the planning authority.
 This will indirectly contribute to water quality improvements through limiting suspended solids entering watercourses from surface water run-off.